sandstone-mc/sandstone-documentation/docs/getting-started/installation.md

 If you want to use Sandstone to create data packs, a local installation will be necessary.
 :::

-The first step is to install [Bun](https://bun.com/).
-Node.js is not officially supported anymore.
+The first step is to install [Bun](https://bun.com/), required by Sandstone CLI.
+Due to a [bug](https://github.com/parcel-bundler/watcher/issues/204#issuecomment-5123756423) you must also install [Node.js](https://nodejs.org/en/download).

-You will then need a code editor: I personally recommend [Visual Studio Code](https://code.visualstudio.com/Download).
+You will also need a code editor: I personally recommend [Visual Studio Code](https://code.visualstudio.com/Download).
+If you use VSCode I heavily recommend using the [Pretty TypeScript Errors](https://marketplace.visualstudio.com/items?itemName=yoavbls.pretty-ts-errors) extension.

 Create an empty folder named "Sandstone Projects": it will contain all your future Sandstone projects.
 Inside this folder, open a terminal then run the following command: